PLENARY SPEAKERS

 Prof. Dr. Praveen Agarwal

-Affiliation: Anand International College of Engineering, Jaipur, India
+Anand International College of Engineering, Jaipur, India

 Email: goyal.praveen2011@gmail.com